joshuaManlunas/simpol-app-super-x/README.md

 5. Matching elements will be highlighted in blue as you type
 6. The panel will show the number of matching elements
 7. You can drag the panel by its header to reposition it
-8. Resize the panel by dragging the bottom-right corner
+8. Resize the panel by dragging the bottom-right corner (expands up to full browser width)
 9. Click the "×" button to close the panel

 ![Manual Query Mode](screenshots/manual-mode.png)